haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 # generate an interactive plot of the clustering results
 plot_matrix = true

+[seletopclusts]
 [caprieval]
 reference_fname = "/pdbs/3CRO_complex.pdb

 # ====================================================================

 {% endhighlight %}

 _**Note**_ that in this example we use relative paths to define input files and output folder.
 However it is preferable to use the full paths instead.

-This workflow beings with creating topologies for the docking partners.
-Then we perform rigid body sampling with ambiguous and symmetry restraints - 1000 models are generated.
-We keep 200 top-ranked models.
-Then we perform flexible refinement of these models, followed by MD refinement in explicit solvent, still with ambiguous and symmetry restraints.
-Lastly, we cluster docking models via RMSD - all residues are used to calculate RMSD values -  and select 5 top-ranked models of each cluster.
-The module `caprieval` was added after each step of the procedure to simplify the analysis of the models.
-This module allows to track rank of a given model throughout the docking process and more.
+This workflow begins by creating topologies for the docking partners.
+Rigid body sampling is performed with ambiguous and symmetry restraints, generating 1000 models, from which the top 200 are selected.
+These models then undergo flexible refinement followed by MD refinement in explicit solvent, still maintaining the same ambiguous and symmetry restraints.
+Finally, docking models are clustered via RMSD, with all residues used to calculate RMSD values.
+The top 5 models from each cluster are selected.
+The `caprieval` module is added after each step to simplify model analysis and track the rank of models throughout the docking process.

-#### Running Haddock3
+#### Running Haddock3 locally

 In the first section of the configuration file you can see: